+c.
 Dividend:

-Due to the losses incurred by the Company, no dividend is recommended on the equity shares of the Company for the year ended 31st March, 2020.
+Due to the losses incurred by the Company, no dividend is recommended on the equity shares of the Company for the year ended 31^{st} March, 2023.

+d.
 Material changes and commitments affecting the financial position of the Company which have occurred between the end of Financial Year of the Company to which the Financial Statements relate and the date of the report: